Estadio Racing Club: History

-By those times, the Argentina national team played their home games at Gimnasia y Esgrima's venue, Estadio G.E.B.A.
-When the club broke up with the Argentine Football Association to establish Federación Argentina de Football in 1912, the official Association decided that Argentine would play their games at Racing Club, which was the second stadium in importance by then.
+By those times, the Argentina national team played their home games at Gimnasia y Esgrima's venue, Estadio GEBA When the club broke up with the Argentine Football Association to establish Federación Argentina de Football in 1912, the official Association decided that Argentine would play their games at Racing Club, which was the second stadium in importance by then.
 The first match played by the Argentine side in Racing was the 1912 edition of Copa Newton (held on October 6) v Uruguay.

 As football gained more enthusiasts, the club built more grandstands on Alsina and Italia streets to increase the stadium's capacity.
 In 1913, Argentina played a Copa Lipton match at Racing Club, beating Uruguay 4–0.
 That same year, Racing achieved its first title in Primera División after beating San Isidro 2–0 in the final match.

 Racing also hosted some matches played by English club Exeter City during their tour to South America in 1914, Exeter City played a total of six games at Racing Club against local combined teams and Racing itself.
 Italian club Torino also played some friendly matches at Racing that same year.

 On 17 July 1916, the last match of the 1916 South American Championship (the first continental competition organised by Conmebol was held in Racing Club, when Argentina and Uruguay tied 0–0.
 The match was scheduled to be played at GEBA one day before, but the huge number of fans (30,000) that had gone to Palermo surpassed the capacity of the stadium (about 20,000) and the match was suspended.
 Showing their anger at the decision, some spectators burned down the grandstands.
 Therefore, the match was re-programmed for the next day at Racing Club.

 Racing Club was the frequent venue for international games until 1918 when GEBA was re-opened.
 In 1922, the grandstand was built, increasing the capacity to 30,000 spectators.
 The stadium was refurbished again between 1928 and 1928, increasing its capacity to 50,000 spectators.
 The stadium grounds, which were owned by the Buenos Aires Great Southern Railway, were acquired by Racing in 1944.
 Two years later it was granted a loan to build a new stadium made of concrete.
 The last official match played at Alsina y Colón was on 1 December 1946, when Racing lost to Rosario Central 6–4.